temporalio/documentation/docs/typescript/search-attributes.md

 <!--SNIPSTART typescript-search-attributes-at-creation-->
 <!--SNIPEND-->

-## Future: Upsert search attributes during workflow execution
+## Future: Upsert Search Attributes during workflow execution

 In advanced cases, you may want to dynamically update these attributes as the workflow progresses.
 Temporal has an `UpsertSearchAttributes` capability but it is not yet supported in the TypeScript SDK.

-## Removing search attributes
+## Removing Search Attributes

 **There is no support for removing a field.**